open-resources/dash_curriculum/tutorial/part2/chapter9.md

 We'll also restrict selection to only one column at a time with `column_selectable`, and we'll predefine the initial selected column with `selected_columns`.

-The Callback will connect the DataTable to the graph by being triggered whenever the user selects a column.
+The Callback will connect the DataTable to the graph and update its y-axis by being triggered whenever the user selects a column.

 ```python
 # Import libraries